 What does this mean for Inheritance Act claims?

 The only way to confirm an Inheritance Act claim application is made in time is to ensure that the claim is issued within 6 months of the grant of probate.

 However, both the Bhusate case and the recent Court of Appeal decision in Cowan suggest that the court will consider each case (and the use of any standstill agreement) on its own merit and it may grant permission to bring claims after the 6 month time period has expired in certain cases.

 However, there is no guarantee that a standstill agreement will be accepted in every case.

-If you have any concerns with regard to limitation period in an Inheritance Act claim, we can provide you with specialist legal advice.
-Please contact us for a free initial telephone discussion (limited to 30 minutes).
+If you have any concerns with regard to the limitation period in an Inheritance Act claim, we can provide you with specialist legal advice.
+Please contact us at online.enquiries@LA-law.com.